 Step 3: Baking the Nachos

 Preheat your oven to 350°F (175°C).
-Place the baking sheet in the oven and bake for about 10-15 minutes, or until the cheese is melted and bubbly.
-Keep an eye on them to avoid burning.
-The nachos are done when the cheese has reached a gooey, melty consistency and the edges of the chips are slightly golden.
+Put the baking sheet inside and bake for about 10-15 minutes or until the cheese is melted and bubbly.
+Watch them so they dont burn.
+Theyre done when the cheese is gooey and the chips at the edge turn a bit golden.

 Step 4: Adding Fresh Toppings